 - Optional climb of dunes at sunset

-We then drive to the base of the pinnacle on which a tiny, and atmospherically photogenic, mud-brick fortified citadel (‘ksar’) and ancient mosque dominates the oasis.
+This morning we drive to the base of the pinnacle on which a tiny, and atmospherically photogenic, mud-brick fortified citadel (‘ksar’) and ancient mosque dominates the oasis.
 These small citadels still litter the rocky high points of the Algerian Sahara and are a tangible reminder of the great wealth that once flowed north and south across the desert.
 Camel caravans laden with the gold of west Africa, slaves, and salt once traversed this most hostile of landscapes, while bandits and raiders predated upon this now-forgotten ancient highway.

 In the late afternoon we have the option of relaxing at the hotel, or for the more energetically inclined, scrambling to the top of the giant dunes that threaten to engulf the oasis of Taghit and view the roiling Sahara of popular imagination.
 (Overnight Taghit) BLD